orisai/exceptions/docs/README.md

 - All of them must implement interface `CheckedException` and should extend `\RuntimeException`.
 	- You may also extend `DomainException` which implements `CheckedException`, extends `\RuntimeException`, disables default constructor and uses `ConfigurableException` trait.
 - Checked exceptions are intended to be handled.
-They should always be catched or listed in annotations and catched in higher layers.
+They should always be caught or listed in annotations and caught in higher layers.
 - The way they are handled is up to you - report the error to user, use a fallback strategy, log the error, or a combination thereof.